GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 Jump Jump is a first person parkour game with very unique mechanics.
 - You can read about game design here: [Game Design](https://giusepperotondo03.github.io/JumpJump_Project.github.io-/)
 - You can try my game here: [Download Page](https://giusepperotondo.itch.io/jump-jump)
-- Just watch a short video of the actual gameplay here: [Video]
+- This is what the first 5 minutes of the game look like: [Short Video](https://youtu.be/F2q7cqzGsKQ)
+- This is what the first 50 minutes look like: [Short Video](https://youtu.be/UNw_JKaEGEY)